parth-v/cuisine/README.md

 # cuisine

-A food search app to search for any cuisine and it finds relevant restaurant where you can satisfy your hunger!
+A food search app to search for any food/restaurants using Yelp API and it finds relevant restaurant where you can satisfy your hunger!